 No food or beverage is allowed in student lockers.
-The only exception is a legitimate sack lunch.
-Students found with food or beverages in their lockers will have the items confiscated.
+The only exception is a legitimate sack lunch or water bottle.
 While the contents of student lockers are the personal property of the student, the lockers are in the school building and are the property and concern of the school district.
 School officials may search student lockers if they are thought to contain stolen property, hazardous materials or illegal substances.
 Locker inspections are conducted periodically during the school year.
 These inspections are generally for the purpose of ensuring that lockers are clean and well kept.
 Students will be present when their lockers are being inspected.